weather-station-project/sensors-reader/README.md

 * **MINUTES_BETWEEN_READS** - By default, the app waits 5 minutes between measurements, with this parameter you can change the waiting time.
 * **FAKE_SENSOR_ENABLED** - true / false.
 Just for testing purposes, instead of getting values from the sensors, random values are obtained.
 No values are inserted in the database but only showed in the log traces.
 It is useful for checking if the application runs correctly and it has access to the database configured.
 In case of configuring a fake sensor, the rest of the possible sensors defined are skipped.
 * **BME_280_SENSOR_ENABLED** - true / false.
 In case of being enabled, the application will perform ambient temperatures, air humidity and atmosphere pressure measurements.
 * **SERVER** - Database server.
-Measurements retrieved will not be stored anywhere, just showed in the log traces with INFO level.
+In case of it is empty, measurements retrieved will not be stored anywhere, just showed in the log traces with INFO level.
 * **DATABASE** - Database name
 * **USER** - Database name
 * **PASSWORD** - Database name